BrooksV/SqlQueryClass/README.md

   - All functions in the `public` folder are exported during the module build.
   - All functions in the `private` folder are accessible internally within the module but are not exposed outside the module.
-  - All files and folder contained in the `resources` folder will be `dist\SqlQueryClass` folder.
+  - All files and folder contained in the `resources` folder will be published to the `dist\SqlQueryClass` folder.

 ### Tests Folder